-139. (TR.hw.)Gd.ed.: "at" changed to "in"

-140. Hq.st.: "up at night for his night vigils, and prayers" instead of "at night vigils"

-141. Ibid.: "And a visitor coming to pay him a visit, wondered at his meditating and that after all day's work.
+139. (TR.hw.)Gd.ed.: "at" changed to "in" 140.
+Hq.st.: "up at night for his night vigils, and prayers" instead of "at night vigils" 141.
+Ibid.: "And a visitor coming to pay him a visit, wondered at his meditating and that after all day is work.
 'It is too much', he said.
 'You do not need meditation'." instead of ", and one day his prime minister said, 'After all day's working, all the night's meditation, that is too much for you.
 You are already doing a lot of good.
 Do not meditate at night'."

-142. Ibid.: "'Do not say so', was the answer.
-'You do not know." instead of "The Shah answered, 'Don't say so, for you don't know."

-you don't know.
-145 During the 143 night I pursue God and during the day God follows me."
-A few moments' meditation make the whole mechanism of one's being in a running order as a stream running to the ocean .
-It does not take him away in the least from his duties .
+142. Ibid.: "Do not say so', was the answer.
+'You do not know." instead of "The Shah you don't know.
+During the night I pursue God and during the day God follows me."
+A few moments' meditation make the whole mechanism of one's being in a running order as a stream running to the ocean.
+It does not take him away in the least from his duties.
 It only blesses the work he does because in all he does is a perfume of God.
-That becomes a healing, a blessing.
-148
+That becomes a healing, a blessing.148

-A mystic who becomes thoughtful, kind and sensitive , how does he get on amidst the 151 everyday life, 152 for the rough edges of daily life break against his heart and 152 must necessarily make it sore 153?
+A mystic who becomes thoughtful, kind and sensitive, how does he get on amidst the everyday life, for the rough edges of daily life break against his heart and must necessarily make it sore?
 Certainly they do.
 The heart of the mystic is more sore than the heart of anyone else.
 For the reason is where there is give and take in the roughness of daily life, the heart is not sensitive; it gives blow for blow.
 But when the heart is always patient and kind and full of sympathy, then it only takes all the roughness and never gives it back.
-155 156 It cuts the heart to become a cut diamond.
-156 And by being cut it becomes brilliant and when it is sufficiently cut, it becomes a flame, illuminating the life of himself and the lives of others .
+It cuts the heart to become a cut diamond.
+And by being cut it becomes brilliant and when it is sufficiently cut, it becomes a flame, illuminating the life of himself and the lives of others.
+161